Outdoor Swimming in Central Mass

 Indian Lake Beach (Worcester)

 Indian Lake Beach is on the eastern side of Indian Lake, and it is a small public beach.
-It’s located within a residential neighborhood at address 34 Sherburn Ave.
+It’s located within a residential neighborhood at 34 Sherburne Avenue, Worcester.

 Silver Lake Beach (Grafton)

-This sandy beach offers picnic tables and grills, an outdoor shower, fishing boating, and lots of swimming.
-They offer day passes to only Grafton residents, but you can purchase a non-resident family season pass for $75.
+This sandy beach offers picnic tables and grills, an outdoor shower, fishing, boating, and lots of swimming.
+They offer day passes to Grafton residents ONLY (family season passes for Grafton residents are $45), but you can purchase a non-resident family season pass for $75.

 Kiwanis Beach (Upton)